 How to Avail External Commercial Borrowing

 Funds can be raised using External Commercial Borrowing either through the approval route or the automatic route.
-There are certain eligibility regulations created by the government for availing finance under the automatic route.
+There are certain eligibility regulations created by the government for availing of finance under the automatic route.
 These regulations relate to amounts, industry, the end-use of the funds, etc. Companies that wish to raise finance through ECB will have to meet these eligibility criteria and funds can be raised without the need for approval.

 The approval route, on the other hand, requires companies that fall under certain pre-specified sectors to get the RBI’s or the government’s explicit permission before raising funds through External Commercial Borrowing.
 Circulars and formal guidelines have been issued by the Reserve Bank of India for the specification of norms for borrowing.